G-02NNL7GR5B

 141. Too close for comfort ?

-Subject: Too close for comfort?
-Striped catfish (Plotosus lineatus) are swimming right in front of a Tasseled Scorpionfish (Scorpaenopsis oxycephala).
-Is the predator lying in ambush and ready to catch its next meal?
-Are these catfish oblivious to the danger the predator presents?
+Too close for comfort?
+Are these Striped Catfish (Plotosus lineatus) oblivious to the danger the predator presents?
 Haven’t they noticed him?
-And is the Scorpionfish aware of the deadly spines these catfish possess and therefor doesn’t strike?
+And is the Tasseled Scorpionfish (Scorpaenopsis oxycephala) aware of the deadly spines these catfish possess and therefor doesn’t strike?
 For one or another reason the Scorpionfish doesn’t attack and the catfish don’t flee.
-Maybe the Scorpionfish is more interested in the Cardinalfishes and doesn’t want to give its position away by moving.
+Maybe the Scorpionfish is more interested in the Cardinalfishes and doesn’t want to give its position away by moving?

-Technique: The most interesting scenes to film or document are the ones that show marine life behaviour.
+The most interesting scenes to film or document under water are the ones that show marine life behaviour.
 Scenes like these ones are also the most challenging ones for the videographer as it is often very difficult to anticipate wild animals’ next moves.
+When you think what will happen next you’re often in for a surprise.
+Way too often lying on the bottom filming a scene like this one I think to myself “come on little fish, do something…” and way too often nothing happens.
+To catch something great on video requires besides your anticipation a good doses of luck.
+Film and let the camera roll, you’ll never know what comes next (and often nothing comes next).

 Dive into the world of underwater videography with our online Marine Wildlife Videography course!